 Uncertainty across models

 Figure 2A shows the distribution of omnibus test p-values across the five models.
 Figure 2B shows the distribution of pairwise prosocial/antisocial game contrast p-values across the five models.
+Blue dots indicate significant results, whereas red dots indicate non-significant results.

-Across models, the omnibus test is generally not statistically significant, reaching a minimum p-value of .043 in the ANOVA model.
+Across models, the omnibus test is generally not statistically significant (median p = 0.081), reaching a minimum p-value of .043 in the ANOVA model.
 The pairwise contrast, on the other hand, is generally statistically significant.
-Its p-values range from .015 (ANOVA) to .146 (zero-inflated negative binomial model's zero-inflation parameter).
+Its p-values range from .015 (ANOVA) to .146 (zero-inflated negative binomial model's zero-inflation parameter), with median p = 0.031.

 Uncertainty across datasets

-In the analyses presented above, 31 participants were excluded over concerns regarding quality of the research assistants' application of the methods.
-[GIBSON, LUEKE, AM I SAYING THIS RIGHT?]
+In the analyses presented above, 31 participants were excluded after it was revealed that the confederate at one site during one semester was not collecting data as was instructed.
 One may wonder how robust the results are to the inclusion of these subjects.
 Figure 3 shows the variability in the p-value across this decision to include or exclude.
 Six parameters in two datasets yields twelve p-values.
 Figure 3A shows the distribution of omnibus test p-values, and Figure 3B shows the distribution of pairwise contrast p-values across the five models.

 Together, these figures illustrate the uncertainty in the p-value across datasets.
 Again, we note that only one analysis yielded a significant omnibus test.
 Additionally, the pairwise contrast is no longer statistically significant when including the 31 subjects of questionable quality.
 Naturally, more data is better, and bad data should be excluded.
 Still, to the extent that this decision was made ad hoc, it is useful to note their influence on the p-value.

-Summary
+Discussion

 We generally did not detect a significant overall effect of game on prosocial behavior.
 Still, pairwise contrasts suggested a significant difference in behavior following the prosocial-violent as compared to the antisocial-violent game.
 However, this contrast should be interpreted with caution given that neither violent game significantly differed from the control game.

-Considerable uncertainty remains.
-The type I error rate will be influenced by our decision to collect additional data after the initial collection.
+Considerable uncertainty remains..
 The decision to exclude subjects is justifiable, but not based on any a priori rule, creating another researcher degree of freedom.
 The prosocial-violence vs. antisocial-violence contrast is one of three potential contrasts that consider the effects of game.
 Finally, the results are a little sensitive to the particular model applied.
 Whereas a typical manuscript might conceal the ambiguity by presenting just one analysis, here we find it most helpful to show all possible analyses.

 This uncertainty should not be mistaken for an argument that games do not influence prosocial behavior.
 Although statistical significance is sporadic and sensitive to choice of model, contrast, or dataset, it is generally not the case that the results constitute clear support for the null hypothesis.

 The results of this study are nonetheless helpful in estimating the effects of antisocial-violent and prosocial-violent games.
-Although it is unclear whether these games have effects that differ from that of a control game, we did learn that if such effects exist, they are not large and obvious.
-Furthermore, we are able to rule out some effects of opposite direction.
+It is unclear whether these types of games are substantially different than a control game in terms of their effect on prosocial behavior.
+If such effects exist, they are likely not large and obvious, at least with measures of prosocial behavior that result in a floor effect, as our measure did.
+Furthermore, we are able to rule out some effects in the opposite direction.
 The data are inconsistent with antisocial-violent games promoting prosocial behavior or prosocial-violent games inhibiting prosocial behavior.